 Complexity and Interconnectivity of Risks

 Modern risks are increasingly complex and interconnected.
-Traditional tools may not fully capture the cascading effects of one risk on various aspects of an organization or the global economy.
+Traditional tools may only partially capture the cascading effects of one risk on various aspects of an organization or the global economy.

 Subjectivity and Bias